What's the Harm? Sharp Bounds on the Fraction Negatively Affected by Treatment: Empirical Investigation

-Using data from \citep{behaghel2014private} (BSD license), we compare three different assistance programs offered to French unemployed individuals: the standard benefits (sta), access to public-run counseling (pub), and to private-run counseling (pri).
+\paragraph{Case Study} Using data from \citep{behaghel2014private} (BSD license), we compare three different assistance programs offered to French unemployed individuals: the standard benefits (sta), access to public-run counseling (pub), and to private-run counseling (pri).
 Our binary outcome is reemployment within six months.
 For example, we can consider a hypothetical scenario where we change from a private to a public counseling provider.
 As reported by \citep{behaghel2014private}, the ATE for this hypothetically change is slightly positive, so a policymaker might therefore enact it, especially if, for example, it offered cost savings or other operational benefits.
 We consider who may be harmed by this: how many who remain unemployed under the new public program that would have been reemployed under the old private program.

 For any pair of arms, we consider the sharp bounds on the FNA from one to other or the other way and on the misclassification rate of the optimal policy choosing between the two.
 Following \citet{kallus2022treatment}, we set $X$ to all pre-treatment covariates in table~2 of \citet{behaghel2014private}., and we consider the sharp bounds either with these $X$ or given no $X$ at all.
 We fit $\mu$ using linear regression and $\catef,\catsf$ using doubly-robust pseudo-outcome linear regression.
 Since the propensity is known, in light of the guarantees of \cref{thm:drdv}, we do not worry about misspecifying $\mu$, only using it for variance reduction by accounting for main effects, and we do not worry about misspecifying $\catef,\catsf$, only hoping to tighten the bounds some from using no $X$.
 The results are shown in \cref{fig:behaghel}.
 We see that, while covariates are somewhat uninformative, we are still able to tighten bounds compared to no $X$.
+In particular, for the change from sta to pri or pub or the change from pri to pub, without $X$ the lower bounds on FNA are 0, while with $X$ the lower bounds as well as the lower confidence bounds on these bounds are strictly positive.
+This means that, with $X$ and the methods developed we can prove that there must be some harm by this change, something we could not do otherwise and such a finding can bolster further work to investigate and address this harm.